tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 >
 {: .hands_on}

-## Remove the header lines of the .tsv files
+## Remove the header lines from the .tsv files

 > <hands-on-title>Remove Header</hands-on-title>
 >